jmp-code-world/train/README.md

 The nodejs application is in 4 parts:
 1. Query the national rail database to find the next train on my route.
 This returns a json block with various data.
 2. Convert the json block into a simple text string message.
 3. Use google TTS to conver the message into a mp3 file.
-Store the mp3 file into a location that is monitored by a small dlna server.
+Store the mp3 file in a subdirectory to make it read by the nodejs static file web server.
 4. Send a request to the chromecast in my Google Home speaker to play the mp3 message.
+The Google Speaker IP address is automatically detected.

 ## Things to be aware of:
 1. The request must be done over https with a security token of some sort.
 I do have an apache server in between to take care of that aspect.